viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ## The micro-RDK

-The micro-RDK is a lightweight version of Viam's [Robot Development Kit](https://github.com/viamrobotics/rdk) that supports running `viam-server` on resource-limited embedded systems like the ESP32.
+The micro-RDK is a lightweight version of Viam's [Robot Development Kit](https://github.com/viamrobotics/rdk).
+The micro-RDK allows you to run a smaller version of `viam-server` on resource-limited embedded systems like the ESP32.

-The micro-RDK version of `viam-server` supports:
+The micro-RDK supports:

 - Viam app connectivity
 - Component control

-The only microcontroller the micro-RDK currently supports is the ESP32.
+The only microcontroller the micro-RDK currently supports is the [ESP32](https://www.espressif.com/en/products/socs/esp32).

-See [Github](https://github.com/viamrobotics/micro-rdk) for code examples and more information about the micro-RDK.
+See [GitHub](https://github.com/viamrobotics/micro-rdk) for code examples and more information about the micro-RDK.

 ## Getting Started

 ESP-IDF is the development framework for Espressif SoCs (System-on-Chips), supported on Windows, Linux and macOS.
-Viam recommends using [our fork](https://github.com/npmenard/esp-idf) of the ESP-IDF framework to support camera configuration.
+To install the micro-RDK on your Expressif ESP32 microcontroller. you first need to install the ESP-IDF development framework, which is supported on Windows, Linux, and macOS.
+If your project makes use of camera, you must install [this fork](https://github.com/npmenard/esp-idf) of the ESP-IDF framework.

 ## Hardware Requirements